-Hillside Enterprises sees major growth across Fintech, AI, & SaaS
+Hillside Enterprises Sees Major Growth Across Fintech, AI, & SaaS

-DUBAI, UNITED ARAB EMIRATES, July 23, 2025 /EINPresswire.com/ -- Despite a backdrop of persistent macroeconomic turbulence, Hillside Enterprises is reporting a strong mid-year performance across its venture portfolio.
+LONDON, UNITED KINGDOM, July 23, 2025 /EINPresswire.com/ -- Despite a backdrop of persistent macroeconomic turbulence, Hillside Enterprises is reporting a strong mid-year performance across its venture portfolio.

 The Dubai-based VC firm announced today that three of its standout portfolio companies, easyMoney, TurinTech, and PassEntry, have each hit significant funding and growth milestones, underscoring the strength and scalability of Hillside’s investment strategy.